samirillion/ifm-forum/ROADMAP.md

 ## Bug Fixes
 [ ] Pagination

+    [ ] For all categories

 [ ] Karma Calculation

 [ ] Disable, remove spam

+[ ] Double check how urls are parsed for links out

 ## Refactor
 [ ] Get working without any Javascript